codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 ## The Woes and Joys of MCP

-MCP's core strength lies in isolating AI agents from tool definitions, providing flexibility and enabling interoperability.
+MCP's core strength lies in isolating AI agents from tool definitions, providing flexibility, and enabling interoperability.
 However, MCP is simply a protocol—it doesn't prescribe how to build robust agents.
 All concerns about building quality AI applications remain your responsibility, often requiring additional abstractions.

 While major AI players support MCP, servers introduce security considerations, particularly from the client perspective.

 **For MCP clients:** Only connect to trusted MCP servers.
-Currently, there's no official registry or certification authority validating MCP servers—similar to how you shouldn't install random packages, you shouldn't connect to untrusted servers.
+Currently, no official registry or certification authority is validating MCP servers—similar to how you shouldn't install random packages, you shouldn't connect to untrusted servers.

 **For MCP server implementations:** Expect that clients may send malformed requests or attempt exploits.
 Proper input validation and sanitization are essential for maintaining security and integrity.